-Elizabeth Hartwell Mason Neck National Wildlife Refuge is open year-round, from 7AM - 5PM October 1- March 31 and 7AM-7PM from April 1 - September 30.
+Elizabeth Hartwell Mason Neck National Wildlife Refuge is open year-round, including federal holidays, from 7AM - 5PM October 1- March 31 and 7AM-7PM from April 1 - September 30.
 Staff temporary closes the refuge during managed deer hunts in November and December.
 Call the headquarters office or check this website for scheduled closures.

 Help staff ensure that wildlife has a place to grow and survive for future generations by respecting refuge rules and obeying posted signs.